-This is a simple tonic recipe to help maintain a strong healthy heart, balanced insulin levels and strengthen your immune system.
+Enjoy this simple sea buckthorn tonic to help maintain a strong healthy heart, balanced insulin levels and strengthen your immune system.

-As many of you already know, Sea buckthorn berries, or seaberries are becoming recognized worldwide as Mother Nature’s best multivitamin.
+As many of you already know, the sea buckthorn berry, or seaberry is becoming recognized worldwide as Mother Nature’s best multivitamin.
 Over 190 bio active nutrients are present in the tiny orange berry.
 Many of these are considered crucial for sustaining a healthy body.
 The abundant omega 3 & 6 fatty acids present in sea buckthorn are known for their crucial role in brain function in adults, as well as the proper growth & development of infants brains and eyes when inside the womb.
 To top it all off, Seabuckthorn juice can block the endogenous formation of N-nitroso compounds more effectively than ascorbic acid and thereby prevent tumor production*.
 [22–24]

-A great way to enjoy sea buckthorn is in this simple but delicious tonic recipe which can be enjoyed hot during the chilly winter months, however, this fabulously aromatic drink is particularly refreshing as a cold beverage.
-Sea buckthorn tonic is a nourishing replacement for plain water during a workout.
+You can warm the sea buckthorn tonic during the chilly winter months or when you are feeling under the weather yourself.
+But this fabulously aromatic drink is particularly refreshing as a cold beverage and Sea buckthorn tonic is a nourishing replacement for plain water during a workout.

-Click our links above to know more about the various and amazing things both Seabuckthorn and Cinnamon can do for your body.
+Click our links above to know more about the various and amazing benefits both Seabuckthorn and Cinnamon can have for your body.

 -Infuse 28 grams of Omega Fruit Sea buckthorn berry herbal tea with *4 1/4 c cups of very hot water.
 Steep, with lid on, for 30 minutes.